What Is Dementia?

 - Visual perception (can’t see the difference in colors or detect movement, or sees things that aren’t there)

 Since some types of dementia share similar symptoms, it can be hard for a doctor to figure out which one you or your loved one has.
-Be sure to tell him about all symptoms, medication and alcohol use, and previous illnesses to help him make the right diagnosis.
+Be sure to tell them about all symptoms, medication and alcohol use, and previous illnesses to help them make the right diagnosis.

 Unlike Alzheimer’s disease, memory loss isn’t the typical first symptom.
 Instead, people with vascular dementia can have different signs, depending on the area of the brain that’s affected, such as problems with planning or judgment.
-No drugs have been approved to treat this type of dementia, but you can do some things to keep your brain and blood vessels healthy and try to prevent future damage.
+The FDA hasn’t approved any drugs to treat this type of dementia, but you can do some things to keep your brain and blood vessels healthy and try to prevent future damage.
 These include exercising, eating well, and not smoking.

 Dementia with Lewy bodies: Lewy bodies are abnormal clumps of a protein called alpha-synuclein.
 They build up in your cortex, the part of your brain that handles learning and memory.